OAI/OpenAPI-Style-Guide/README.md

 The **Open API Initiative** refers to the organization that oversees the specification.
 It must contain TWO spaces and FIVE capital letters.
 After the initial declaration, it may be referred to as the "OAI" in subsequent references, for example:

 * *The OpenAPI Specification (OAS) provides an open governance model, as directed by the Open API Initiative's charter.
-The specification, although managed by the OAI, is are not one the same as the initiative itself.*
+The specification, although managed by the OAI, is not the same as the initiative itself.*

 ## References to Teams in the Project